Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Introduction

-More recently, \cite{schiamberg2006transitional} studied the effect of changing the viscosity ratio $\beta_P$ on the onset of secondary motion and the evolution towards a fully-developed non-linear state commonly referred to as `elastic turbulence' in a parallel plate geometry using a polyacrylamide Boger fluid.
-Theoretically, it should be possible to modify the criterion in Eq.~\ref{eq:eq2} for the onset of purely elastic instability in shear-thinning viscoelastic fluids by making $\beta_P$ a function of the shear rate $\dot{\gamma}$.
-This new function, which we denote by $\beta_P(\dot{\gamma})=\eta_P(\dot{\gamma})/\eta_0$, quantifies the rate-dependent extent of shear thinning in a polymeric fluid.
-The initial limiting value of $\beta_P(\dot{\gamma})$ is controlled by concentration, and it decreases at higher shear rates, with lower values indicating a stronger shear-thinning response.
+Theoretically, it should be possible to modify the criterion in Eq.~\ref{eq:eq1} for the onset of purely elastic instability in shear-thinning viscoelastic fluids by allowing $\tau_s$ and $\eta_P$ to both be shear-rate dependent and writing them as functions of the applied shear rate $\dot{\gamma}$.
 However, the reduction in the viscosity due to shear thinning means a concomitant increase in inertial effects, which can systematically modify purely elastic instabilities observed in Boger fluids at very low Reynolds numbers $Re \ll 1$.
 This inherent non-linear coupling between inertia and elasticity in shear-thinning viscoelastic fluids makes the corresponding torsional flows more challenging to understand, especially the critical conditions for the onset of elasto-inertial instabilities.
-Hence, there have been few studies elucidating the effect of shear thinning on viscoelastic flow stability. \cite{schaefer2018geometric} and \cite{lacassagne2021shear} have investigated shear-thinning mediated elasto-inertial transitional pathways in a Taylor-Couette flow.
-Similar observations were also made in the case of the flow of a shear-thinning viscoelastic fluid through a tube \citep{chandra2019instability}.
-Each of these studies reveals the inherent coupling of fluid elasticity (which tends to destabilize the base shearing flow) and inertia (which tends to restabilize the unsteady flow of viscoelastic fluids ).
-The critical dimensionless parameters for the onset of instability have been found to depend on the Elasticity number $El = De/Re$ and the shear thinning parameter $\beta_P$.
-However, a consolidation of the critical conditions into a single elasto-inertial stability criterion incorporating the coupled effects of fluid elasticity, shear-thinning, inertia, and geometry is still lacking.
+Hence, there have been relatively few studies elucidating the effect of shear thinning on viscoelastic flow stability. \cite{dutcher2013effects}, \cite{schaefer2018geometric}, and \cite{lacassagne2021shear} have investigated shear-thinning–mediated elasto-inertial transitional pathways in Taylor-Couette geometries.
+Similar observations have also been made in the case of the flow of a shear-thinning viscoelastic fluid through a tube \citep{chandra2019instability}.
+Each of these studies reveals the inherent coupling of fluid elasticity (which tends to destabilize the base shearing flow) and inertia (which tends to restabilize the unsteady flow of viscoelastic fluids).
+The resulting stability diagrams are best represented by three-dimensional plots in terms of dimensionless parameters characterizing the geometry, fluid elasticity, and the inertia of the flow \citep{dutcher2009effects}.